tequdev/evernode-docs/docs/source/platform/hooks/governance-game.md

 - The hooks which bear the proposed hashes must be deployed to some existing Xahau account.

 #### Dud Host Candidate
-- Dud host removal Proposal represents XRP Address of the malfunctioning host to be removed from the platform.
+- Dud host removal Proposal represents Xahau Address of the malfunctioning host to be removed from the platform.
 - Any Participant can submit this kind of proposal.
 - Proposer must collateralize their Proposal with EVR rewards worth 25% of the current moment's reward quota.